LizzyonGit/court_love/TESTING.md

 - On the **My profile** page, I got an error about a duplicate id attribute, caused by the django widget handling the image upload.
 [Slack](https://code-institute-room.slack.com/archives/C026VTHQDNY/p1683142277576629) helped me to understand the issue, so I replaced the id "new-image" I set with a class of the same name, and updated the jQuery for this.
 This worked and the error dissapeared.

+Another issue on the same page was that I had set a placeholder for a select element (**level**), I found a similar error on [Slack](https://code-institute-room.slack.com/archives/C026VTHQDNY/p1714631167308539).
+I decided to remove the code about placeholders (this was copied and adapted from other fields) because it actually only was applicable to the **Phone number** field, which already had a label.
+So the error also dissapeared.

+-

 ### CSS validator